 When it comes to choosing the perfect trim color for Benjamin Moore Classic Gray, there are a few popular white paint colors that pair beautifully with this shade.

-Classic Gray with Simply White Trim
+Classic Gray with BM Simply White Trim

 Simply White is a fresh, crisp white paint color that adds a clean and bright contrast to Classic Gray walls.
 This combination creates a timeless, elegant look for your space.
-To achieve a harmonious balance, consider using Simply White for your trim, doors, and even your ceiling.
-The brightness of Simply White amplifies the warmth of Classic Gray, making your home feel both cozy and inviting.

-Classic Gray with White Dove Trim
+Classic Gray with BM White Dove Trim

 Classic Gray with Chantilly Lace Trim